 Adopting the highest conformance chemicals

 Since 2015, we have been adhering to the ZDHC Manufacturing Restricted Substances List (MRSL) and its conformance guidance, establishing a strong foundation for the industry harmonization of the input chemical management.
-We have also defined a strategic five-year plan for our suppliers to adopt chemicals that meet the highest ZDHC MRSL conformance level 3.
+Since 2021, we have defined a clear target for our suppliers to adopt chemicals that meet the highest ZDHC MRSL conformance level 3.
 In addition, we effectively monitor the introduction of chemicals throughout our supply chain.
+This establishes a robust compliance foundation within our supply chain, effectively preventing hazardous substances from entering our production processes and ultimately being incorporated into our products.

 Catalyzing chemical transparency, while fostering collaboration

 Managing chemicals in a multi-tiered supply chain is complex and requires the involvement of a wide range of stakeholders to achieve effective and long-lasting solutions.
-Hence, we closely collaborate with different stakeholders such as ZDHC, AFIRM, ChemSec, Better Cotton, and the Leather Working Group (LWG) to develop and scale collective efforts to promote safe chemistry and low environmental impact practices within apparel and footwear industry.
+Hence, we closely collaborate with different stakeholders such as ZDHC, AFIRM, ChemSec, Better Cotton Initiative (BCI), Canopy, and the Leather Working Group (LWG) to develop and scale collective efforts to promote safe chemistry and low environmental impact practices within apparel and footwear industry.

 Improving wastewater treatment